 No-Drama Discipline: The Whole-Brain Way to Calm the Chaos and Nurture Your Child’s Developing Mind

 Both of these books are highly rated by the author of this blog.
-Karen Chambre, LCSW, Psy.D. candidate found the research of Dr. Daniel Siegal M.D. fascinating, and she is studying Neuroplasticity and Psychotherapy.
+Karen Chambre, LCSW, Psy.D.
+Candidate found the research of Dr. Daniel Siegal M.D. fascinating, and she is studying Neuroplasticity and Psychotherapy.
 Daniel Siegal has been studying actual changes in the brain during psychotherapy as well as other circumstances.
 This is an exciting time.

 Daniel Siegel MD.
 Highly regarded as a professor of psychiatry at UCLA, School of Medicine.
-Director of co-director of the UCLA Mindful Awareness Research Center, and executive director of the Mindsight Institute.
+Director of co-director of the UCLA Mindful Awareness Research Center and executive director of the Mindsight Institute.
 Highly respected in the child development and mental health communities.

-The Whole-Brain Child: 12 Revolutionary Strategies to Nurture Your Child’s Developing Mind is a help to parents teachers and anyone who works with the kids.
+The Whole-Brain Child: 12 Revolutionary Strategies to Nurture Your Child’s Developing Mind is a help to parents, teachers, and anyone who works with the kids.
 It is an easy read.

-How to Talk So Kids Will Listen & Listen So Kids Will Talk
+How to Talk, So Kids Will Listen & Listen So Kids Will Talk

 Book Reviews for Children

-What were you thinking is a wonderful book for children and parents.
-The book really gives four steps to controlling impulses which are very difficult for children because the prefrontal cortex, the part of the brain responsible for judgment and impulse control.
-Written by an educator, Bryan Smith.
-The story of Braden, a third grader, who uses poor judgment and impulse control and at his wits end as to how to change.
-Children who read this book laugh hysterically because they identify with the struggles of Braden.
+What were you thinking is a beautiful book for children and parents.
+The book gives four steps to controlling impulses which are very difficult for children because of the prefrontal cortex, the part of the brain responsible for judgment and impulse control—written by an educator, Bryan Smith.
+The story of Braden, a third-grader, who uses poor judgment and impulse control and at his wit’s end as to how to change.
+Children who read this book laugh because they identify with the struggles of Braden.
 The humor engages children and gives them simple solutions.
-Consumers have given it five stars.
-Rave reviews from parents who have bought the book on Amazon.
+Consumers have given it five stars—Rave reviews from parents who have bought the book on Amazon.
 Help for kids with ADHD, help kids pause and think before they act.
 I highly recommend this book.